WindJammer6/37.-A-Hallucination-Mitigation-Scheme-in-Security-Policy-Generation-with-Large-Language-Models/README.md

 Much thanks to [Jaehoon (Paul) Jeong](https://scholar.google.co.uk/citations?user=_co9LWUAAAAJ&hl=en) for advising this project.

+This approach can be generalized beyond security policies to generate syntactically correct machine code for other domains where precise, structured output is required.
+It is particularly useful for building agentic LLM pipelines, where natural language instructions must be reliably translated into deterministic machine-readable formats (e.g., XML, JSON, or other fixed-schema configurations).
+Even if the initial generation fails to meet schema constraints, the LLM can automatically regenerate or self-correct until valid output is produced — ensuring consistent pipeline operation with minimal hallucinations.

 <p align="center">
   <img width="397" height="561" alt="prompt_ensemble_architecture (1)" src="https://github.com/user-attachments/assets/517ba34d-0563-4c44-8bc1-0b7cc00f858f" />
 </p>